MalcolmMielle/Fridgify/index.md

-Privacy rules: every data is handle locally and I have access to nothing.
+Privacy rules: every data is handled locally and I have access to none of your data.
 So that's my policies :)

 # Fridgify